Pre-Apprenticeship Millwright and Electrical

 - Academic Year:

-About the ProgramThe Pre-Apprenticeship Millwright and Electrical program consists of 23 weeks of in-school and 8 weeks on-the-job and will equip students with the basic skills required to secure a position as an apprentice.
-The curriculum provides the student with in-school curriculum for the Millwright trade, to increase the student's general level of knowledge about the industry.
+About the ProgramThe Pre-Apprenticeship Millwright and Electrical program consists of 9 weeks of in-school training and 8 weeks on-the-job training.
+It will equip students with the basic skills required to secure a position as an apprentice.
 Introductory electrical skills are also covered.
-An eight-week placement, academic upgrading and employment strategies are also included in the program curriculum.
+An 8-week work placement, academic upgrading and employment strategies are also included in the program curriculum.
 Graduates may choose to pursue an apprenticeship in the millwright or industrial electrical trades.
-See Apprenticeship - General Information.

 Location: Cambridge (Fountain Street)